Explore Cardigan Bay - the coast of Ceredigion - along the Coastal Way

 Get to know the Welsh coastline by taking a road trip along our Coastal Way.
 It’s part of the Wales Way, a recently launched family of three national routes – the Coastal Way, the Cambrian Way and the North Wales Way – that guide you through some of our country’s most striking scenery.
 Each route is designed to introduce visitors to the best of Wales.
 They’re packed with great things to see and do as you travel, giving you the local knowledge to venture off the beaten path and create your very own Welsh adventure.

-Discover the Wales Coastal Way in Ceredigion
+The Wales Coastal Way

 The Coastal Way runs in an unbroken sweep along Cardigan Bay through the counties of Gwynedd, Ceredigion and Pembrokeshire.
-It’s a stunning seaside road trip with serious star power.
+It’s a trip with serious star power.
 Stretching from Aberdaron on the tip of the wild Llŷn Peninsula in the north to the miniature city of St Davids in the south, it’s an epic coastal journey through a protected Heritage Coast, an Area of Outstanding Natural Beauty and two National Parks.
 Along the way you’ll encounter an unmistakably Welsh landscape of sandy beaches, pretty harbour villages, sublime estuaries, hidden coves and mighty castles.

-The Coastal Way in Ceredigion
+The Wales Coastal Way in Ceredigion

 Around 70 miles of the Coastal Way lie within Ceredigion, stretching from the mouth of the Dyfi Estuary in the north to the historic market town of Cardigan (in Welsh Aberteifi, the ‘mouth of the Teifi’) in the south.